 - alternate a loud activity with a quiet activity

 Create a sensory-friendly event that invites, welcomes and engages more guests.
-Besides which it increases accessibility and inclusivity, too.
+Besides it increases accessibility and inclusivity, too.
+Additionally, for more ideas, check out this autism-friendly events guide.

 Finally, are you interested in learning more about sensory-friendly topics as a business or an organization?
 Check out our other posts!